Under construction

 At the Eugene Field parking lot - after all of the fundraising and planning, we're ready to go.

-Hello!
-I'm Mr. Smith and this page is about an incredible journey.
+This page is about an incredible journey.
 My 4th grade class worked on various Internet projects throughout the year.
-One of our project partners was Kang Chaio Bilingual School in Taipei, Taiwan.
+One of our international project partners was Kang Chiao Bilingual School in Taipei, Taiwan.
 Kids exchanged e-mail, sent podcasts, played Internet chess, cooperated on a Monarch science project, worked together in the Monsters Project, and exchanged Christmas packages and DVDs.
-As a result of our close educational relationship, Kang Chaio invited us to the International Summer Camp again.
-Ten kids had traveled to Taiwan in 2004, and now we were going back.
+As a result of our close educational relationship, Kang Chaio invited us to the International Summer Camp for the second time.
+Ten fourth grade students traveled to Taiwan in 2004, and now we were going back again in 2007.
 My classroom was electrified!

 Selecting Kids

-Naturally, everyone wanted to go on this trip, but we had a limit of ten.
-Before any kids were selected, everyone in class wrote their thoughts on possibly going to Taiwan.
+Naturally, everyone wanted to go on trip like this, but we had a limit of ten.
+Before any kids were selected, everyone in class wrote their thoughts on the possibility of going to Taiwan.
 You can read the work of the ten travelers at the following link: Thoughts on Traveling to Taiwan.

 In January, I announced the names of kids who best fit the following criteria: